-In this article, we introduce a novel particle-based variational inference (ParVI) method within the Energetic Variational Inference (EVI) framework.
-The proposed ImEQ method is an implicit algorithm that applies energy quadratization to part of the objective function, significantly reducing computational costs compared to the EVI-Im algorithm \cite{wang2021particle}.
+In this article, we introduce a new particle-based variational inference (ParVI) method within the Energetic Variational Inference (EVI) framework.
+The proposed ImEQ method is an implicit algorithm that applies energy quadratization to part of the objective function, significantly reducing computational cost compared to EVI-Im algorithm \cite{wang2021particle}.
 Unlike the recently developed AEGD method, which uses energy quadratization for the entire energy to derive an explicit scheme, our method remains implicit, requiring an optimization problem to be solved at each time step.
-While ImEQ incurs slightly higher computational costs than AEGD, it offers enhanced stability.
+While ImEQ incurs slightly higher computational cost than AEGD, it offers enhanced stability.

-We evaluate the effectiveness and robustness of the ImEQ method on various synthetic and real-world problems, comparing it to existing ParVI methods, including the EVI-Im, AEGD, AdaGrad, and SVGD.
-Numerical results demonstrate that the ImEQ is more efficient than the EVI-Im and exhibits greater stability than the AEGD.
-Furthermore, it achieves competitive performance in both Bayesian Logistic Regression for binary classification and Bayesian Neural Networks.
-The proposed algorithm also has the potential to be used to solve other optimization problems in machine learning.
+We evaluate the effectiveness and robustness of ImEQ method on various synthetic and real-world problems, comparing it to existing ParVI methods, including EVI-Im, AEGD, AdaGrad, and SVGD.
+Numerical results show that ImEQ is more efficient than EVI-Im and often exhibits better stability than AEGD in challenging examples.
+It also achieves competitive performance in Bayesian logistic regression and Bayesian neural networks, compared with other ParVI methods.
+The proposed algorithm also has the potential to address other optimization problems in machine learning.